 The chart shows a rising stock price, yet volume is flat, or is even decreasing, much of the time.
 That isn’t a problem if the volume increases on breakouts to new highs.
 This is the gas.

-On the two breakouts when the price continued moving above recent highs (solid blue horizontal lines), two things happened.
+On the two breakouts on the chart above, marked by the upward pointing arrows, when the price continued moving above recent highs (solid blue horizontal lines), two things happened.

 - The price rose.